 Returns a snapshot of this machine with the given UUID.
 A null argument can be used to obtain the first snapshot taken on this machine.
-This is useful if you want to traverse the whole tree of snapshots starting from the root.
+To traverse the whole tree of snapshots starting from the root, inspect the root snapshot's ISnapshot::children[] attribute and recurse over those children.

-• VBOX_E_OBJECT_NOT_FOUND: Virtual machine has no snapshots or snapshot not found.
+• VBOX\E\OBJECT\NOT\FOUND: Virtual machine has no snapshots or snapshot not found.